christopher-blackburn/Data-Economy/README.md

 ### Relevant code and output

 The code for the aggregation is found in [oes_costs.py](labor_costs/oes_costs.py) and the main figure for checking results is in [data_spending_growth.png](figures/data_spending_growth.png).

+# 4. Future Work

+One caveat to the above estimation strategy is that I only use the document embeddings trained for 2011 to estimate similarities between occupations.
+Why?
+The main reason is that because the CBOW bag of words model is initialized randomly for each annual training sample.
+Consequently, the basis vectors for each embedding space are not consistent across all years.
+This implies the annual variation in similarities may reflect the different initializations rather than any true semantic differences between occupations.
+There are methods available that attempt to align the embedding spaces to track semantic shifts across time.
+I can send these papers if interested.